Damian21214/ToDoEduApplication/README.md

 functionality testing and realistic user behavior simulations.
 Coupling this with `data.sql` in your Spring Boot application adds a layer of automation to your boilerplate routines.

+## Step 5.
+Web Layer and REST in Web Applications

+In the context of web applications, web layer, also known as the presentation layer, is the interface between the user and the application.
+It includes all the components related to user interaction like HTML, CSS, JavaScript, templates, and forms.
+It also includes the server-side technology that serves these client-side technologies, which is where controllers come in.

+### REST

+REST (REpresentational State Transfer) is an architectural style for networked hypermedia applications, primarily used for web services.
+The idea behind REST is to treat server-side resources (like data objects) as resources that can be created, read, updated, and deleted using standard HTTP methods.

+When building RESTful services, it's important to choose an appropriate client-server communication.
+REST utilizes the standard HTTP methods GET (read), POST (create), PUT/PATCH (update), and DELETE (destroy).
+In a RESTful system, URLs identify resources
+(for example, "/users" might represent a collection of users, while "/users/1" might represent a user with the ID of 1).

+### Spring Boot Application

+Spring Boot provides an opinionated view of the Spring platform and libraries, making it easy to create stand-alone, production-grade applications.
+It's designed to simplify the bootstrap and development process, aiming to make it easier to start up a new project.

+Spring Boot Applications typically involve some standard setup like application configuration, launching an application server, or connecting to a database.
+Spring Boot auto-configures these steps based on the included dependencies and allows us to focus more on business functionality rather than the setup.

+### RestController

+In Spring Boot, a `@RestController` is a specialized version of the controller which is a key part of the MVC paradigm.
+It's used to build RESTful web services and has `@ResponseBody` annotation included by default.
+This means that whatever value is returned by the controller methods is written directly to the HTTP response body.

+For example, here's a simple `@RestController`:
+In the above example, a GET request to "/hello" will return the string "Hello, World!".

+### Controller

+The `@Controller` annotation in Spring is a more traditional style controller and primarily used in combination with rendered views.
+It doesn't include `@ResponseBody` by default.
+Therefore, method return values are interpreted as view names.

+Here's a simple example of a `@Controller`:
+In this case, a GET request to "/hello" will return the view named "hello-view", using whatever template engine you've configured (like Thymeleaf or FreeMarker).
+The `Model` is populated with a message attribute to be accessed within the view.

+### Main differences

+The main difference between `@Controller` and `@RestController` lies in how the response is generated. `@Controller` is used when we want to return a view (typically for a traditional web application where the server generates HTML). `@RestController` is used when we want to return data directly to the caller (typically for a REST API that's machine-readable, like JSON).